kevintusquared/76774_final/final.md

 | Internet connection   | Broadband recommended        |
 | Controller   | Xbox 360 Wireless Controller for Windows, Xbox One or Xbox 360 Wired Controller, or Logitech Wireless Gamepad F710 recommended.
 Keyboard and mouse also supported.        |

-On the Mac, a third-party driver must be used to enable the Xbox 360 controller.
-A driver is available from TattieBogle.net.

 ### <a name="bigpic_launch"></a> How to launch Big Picture mode
 Once your computer is running on the desired display, launch Steam.
 Click the "Big Picture" button featured in the top right corner in the Steam client, or press the home button on your controller while using the Steam client.
 You can exit Big Picture's fullscreen mode by pressingALT + ENTER on your keyboard.